Upcoming Woo U CE events

 Keratoconus: Review and Surgical Treatment Update: CXL, Topo-guided PRK, and CAIRS

-In this one hour course, Dr. Evan D. Schoenberg reviews the epidemiology, clinical findings, and surgical treatment of keratoconus.
-He then discusses corneal crosslinking, topography-guided PRK, and CAIRS treatments, with case-based examples.
+In this one-hour course, Dr. Evan D. Schoenberg will review the epidemiology, clinical findings, and surgical treatment of keratoconus.
+He will then discuss corneal crosslinking, topography-guided PRK, and CAIRS treatments, with case-based examples.

 Speaker: Dr. Evan Schoenberg